Gauhati-University/touchless-water-disp/README.md

 <img src = "https://www.circuitbasics.com/wp-content/uploads/2015/11/5V-Relay-Pinout1-1024x478.png" width=400>

-For a range of obstacle distance (say between 10cm and 60cm), the faucet of the solenoid valve needs to open.
+When a hand or body is present within a range of distance (say between 10cm and 60cm), the solenoid valve will open.
 For all other cases, valve will be closed.
 This is done using a relay by connecting or disconnecting the valve to the AC source.
-The AC source is connected to **C** terminal and the solenoid valve to the **NO** terminal of the relay as shown in the figure.
+The AC source is connected to **C (common)** terminal and the solenoid valve to the **NO (normally open)** terminal of the relay as shown in the figure.
 Here the relay, used in normally open configuration, upon recieving a HIGH signal at the **Signal** terminal from the Arduino allows the current to flow from **C** terminal to **NO** terminal.

 <img src = "https://user-images.githubusercontent.com/63898803/83359725-bd54da80-a399-11ea-89f4-378f80060193.jpeg" width=400>

-The following precautions should be kept in mind:
+The following points should be kept in mind:

 * The coil of a relay draws a relatively large current (activation current), typically 30mA for a 12V relay, but it can be as much as 100mA for other relays.
 But the Arduino provides an output current of ~40mA.
 A transistor is used between the Arduino and the relay as a buffer to provide the required activation current to the relay.